Elmes History, Family Crest & Coats of Arms

 The surname Elmes was first found in Lancashire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Elmes family
+Early History of the Elmes family

 This web page shows only a small excerpt of our Elmes research.
 Another 178 words (13 lines of text) covering the years 1316, 1317, 1339, 1356, 1646, and 1705 are included under the topic Early Elmes History in all our PDF Extended History products and printed products wherever possible.